James IV: Early reign

 The victorious rebels moved swiftly to consolidate their power, and on 12 June, only a day after Sauchieburn, the new king issued his first charter.
 Edinburgh and Stirling castles were secured, as were the late king's money and jewels, and the rebel leaders were rewarded with offices of state and posts in the royal household.
 James IV's coronation took place on 24 June 1488 at Scone Abbey.
 The Archbishop of St Andrews, William Scheves, a favourite of James III, did not officiate during the coronation ceremony, with the new king being instead crowned by Robert Blackadder, Bishop of Glasgow.
 A few days later, James IV attended the burial of his father at Cambuskenneth Abbey, a scene later portrayed in James IV's book of hours.
-The new king also hosted his maternal great-uncle, Gerhard VI, Count of Oldenburg, who arrived at Leith with a Danish fleet in August, and remained in Scotland until the following year.
+The new king also hosted his maternal great-uncle, Gerhard VI, Count of Oldenburg, who arrived at Leith with a Danish fleet in August and remained in Scotland until the following year.

-James IV quickly proved to be a wise and effective ruler, and entrusted the running of his government to Patrick Hepburn, 1st Earl of Bothwell, Archibald Douglas, 5th Earl of Angus, and William Elphinstone, Bishop of Aberdeen.
-He defeated a major rebellion led by the Master of Huntly, the Earl of Lennox and Lord Lyle in 1489, laying siege to Crookston, Duchal and Dumbarton castles, and defeating a rebel army at Gartloaning in Stirlingshire.
+James IV quickly proved to be a wise and effective ruler and entrusted the running of his government to Patrick Hepburn, 1st Earl of Bothwell, Archibald Douglas, 5th Earl of Angus, and William Elphinstone, Bishop of Aberdeen.
+The royal government defeated a major rebellion led by the Master of Huntly, the Earl of Lennox and Lord Lyle in 1489.
+Loyalist forces laid siege to Crookston, Duchal and Dumbarton castles, while James defeated a rebel army at Gartloaning in Stirlingshire in October 1489.
 James also took a direct interest in the administration of justice, brought the feud between the Murrays and the Drummonds in Strathearn to an end, and went out on justice ayres across the kingdom throughout his reign.
 A tax of £5,000 was granted by the Parliament of Scotland to fund an embassy to France and Spain to search for a foreign bride for the king.
 Pope Innocent VIII conferred the Golden Rose on James in 1491, and the alliance with France was renewed in 1492.
 Treaties were also made with Denmark and Spain, and truces were negotiated with Henry VII of England in 1493 and 1494.
-In 1494 James received the Sceptre of Scotland as a papal gift from Pope Alexander VI.
-James IV met with Hugh Roe O'Donnell, King of Tyrconnell in June 1495 in Glasgow.
+In 1494, James received the Sceptre of Scotland as a papal gift from Pope Alexander VI.
+James IV met with Hugh Roe O'Donnell, King of Tyrconnell, in June 1495 in Glasgow.
 O'Donnell was the most powerful northern Irish magnate and a committed enemy of Henry VII's government in Ireland, and the Scottish and Irish kings made a defensive alliance.
 They also discussed Perkin Warbeck, the pretender to the English throne, who O'Donnell had been a supporter of for years.